King Peetiya

 Some Construction : King Mahinda II,

-Some Construction : King Dappula II,
+Some Construction : King Udaya I,

 Some Construction : King Sena I,